-In this article, we introduce you to what Alexa radio skill are, the benefits of having one, and how to get started.
-We will also explain how Ipervox can help build your amazon Alexa radio skill in five minutes.
+In this article, we introduce you to what Alexa radio skills and Alexa podcast skills are, the benefits of having one, and how to get started.
+We will also explain how Ipervox can help build your amazon Alexa radio or podcast skill in five minutes.

-Radio streaming and the big world of voice assistants
+Radio streaming industry and the big world of voice assistants

 An Alexa skill is a piece of software code that can make Alexa even more useful.
 These skills, that act like apps, can make life easier and bring you entertainment.
 Some Alexa skills let you book tickets from Amazon, control your smart home devices, or even set the alarm for you.